kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 - **PlayerController**: MonoBehaviour
 - **PickUp**: MonoBehaviour

-**IMPORTANT:** Importing this package will overwrite all of the existing files listed directly above, you will need to fix some minor issues detailed in the next section.

 ###Fix Unity Errors due to changes in GameData, PlayerController, PickUp classes.
 **Important: several changes are required to re-configure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**